Shell Programming

 }

-• Combination of shell commands with C code
+• Variable substitution and command substitution with combination of shell commands and C code

 • Safe Ch is designed for the growing need of internet computing.